andyk/andyk.github.io/_drafts/learning-about-learning-agents.markdown

 title: "Learning about learning agents"
 ---

 I've spent about a year so far studying and thinking about learning agents and the algorithms they use, with an emphasis on Reinforcement Learning.
-I found that, while there are decades of research available from many different angles, much of the content is either more high-level or low-level than what I'm looking for.
-Sometimes I have felt a little lost despite the wealth of resources available.
+My goal when I set out was to familiarize myself with existing research about software programs that behave with agency and learn.
+By agency, I mean that the program must observe and act in a world, either a simulated world such as a video game, or the real world the way robots do.
+Along the way I also want to contribute to research and development of more general versions of today's software agents.
+And I am specifically interested in the systems that might make it easier to build, run, and share such learning agents and their components.
+Finally, I am also quite interested in how the human mind encodes agency and learning.

-**If I could time-travel to one year ago, here are some tips I'd give myself:**
+There is much research available on the topic of learning agents and architectures inspired by the human mind.
+It has been done from many different perspectives, including neuroscience, AI, ML, RL, behavioral psychology, robotics, etc. With so many options to explore, it has taken me a while to hone in on resources that are relevant to my software/systems/brain oriented interests.
+For example, many papers I've read are focused on algorithms that play Atari games, while I'd like to work with agents in a more general environment.
+Also, many of the textbooks I've read present a formal, usually mathematical, theoretical framework for modeling and understanding learning agents.
+While I enjoy the math, I am keen to find and work on models, architectures, conventions, and tools more oriented towards the development of programs that implement agents.

-* Find excuses to write up and code up what you're doing as you go.
+**If I could go back a year, here are some tips I'd give myself:**

 * Mix learning and practicing.
 I primarily learn by reading, watching videos, taking online classes, and study groups.
 I practice by coding.
 I've found a 1:1 ratio of the two (by time spent) works pretty well for me.
 * Regularly take time to review historical or seminal research and read classic papers.
 * Find folks to collaborate with.